gboehl/dynare/doc/manual/source/the-model-file.rst

        the computed mode for each estimated parameter in turn.
 This is helpful to diagnose problems with the optimizer.
-Note that for ``order>1`` the likelihood function resulting from the particle filter is not differentiable anymore due to random chatter introduced by selecting different particles for different parameter values.
+Note that for ``order>1`` the likelihood function resulting from the particle filter is not differentiable anymore due to the resampling step.
 For this reason, the ``mode_check`` plot may look wiggly.

     .. option:: mode_check_neighbourhood_size = DOUBLE